juju/persistent-cookiejar/README.md

 	// PublicSuffixList is the public suffix list that determines whether
 	// an HTTP server can set a cookie for a domain.
 	//
-	// A nil value is valid and may be useful for testing but it is not
-	// secure: it means that the HTTP server for foo.co.uk can set a cookie
+	// If this is nil, the public suffix list implementation in golang.org/x/net/publicsuffix
-	// for bar.co.uk.
+	// is used.
 	PublicSuffixList PublicSuffixList

+	// Filename holds the file to use for storage of the cookies.
+	// If it is empty, the value of DefaultCookieFile will be used.
+	Filename string
 }
 ```